- Savants in the Levant

 Adam Fisher is a partner at BVP, where he manages the firm’s Herzliya office focused on investments in Israel and Europe.
 He joined BVP in 2007 after 9 years with Jerusalem Venture Partners, where he was partner in their New York, Jerusalem and Beijing offices.

-During his venture career, Adam has been involved in multiple exits across sectors and geographies, including Allot Communications (ALLT), Axis Network Technology (acquired by Ace Technology), Cogent Communications (COGT), Dune Networks (acquired by Broadcom), Intucell Systems (acquired by Cisco), Native Networks (acquired by Alcatel), Storwize (acquired by IBM), and Traffix (acquired by F5).
-Other past investments include Celltick and Sepaton, both of which are still private.
+During his venture career, Adam’s investments have resulted in multiple IPO and M&A exits, including Allot Communications (ALLT), Axis Network Technology (acquired by Ace Technology), Cogent Communications (COGT), Dune Networks (acquired by Broadcom), Intucell Systems (acquired by Cisco), Native Networks (acquired by Alcatel), Soluto (acquired by Asurion), Storwize (acquired by IBM), Traffix (acquired by F5) and Wix.com (WIX).

 Adam received a Bachelors of Science in Foreign Service from Georgetown University, where he majored in economics and international business diplomacy.
 Born in South Africa, Adam has lived in the US, China and Israel.
-Adam blogs about venture capital and Israeli high tech at Savants in the Levant.
+Adam was named one of the top 100 venture capitalists in 2013 by AlwaysOn.
+He blogs about venture capital and Israeli high tech at Savants in the Levant.